 - If complete blockage of a mesenteric artery is suspected, immediate angiography is done to locate the blockage, followed by emergency surgery if diagnosis is confirmed.
 When the diagnosis is strongly suspected, surgery may be initiated without angiography.

-How to Treat Mesenteric Ischemia
+How Mesenteric Ischemia Is Treated

 - When blockage of the mesenteric blood supply is only partial, surgical options include arterial bypass graft (rerouting blood flow around the damaged portion of the artery) and percutaneous transluminal angioplasty (inflation of a tiny balloon, routed via a catheter, at the narrowed point inside the artery to compress the plaque and widen the passageway).